Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Having breast cancer means that some cells in your breast are growing abnormally.
 These cells divide more quickly than normal cells and may spread into other areas of tissue.
 Yet today the outlook is hopeful.
 There are new and better treatments.
 And you play an active role in your care.
 Talk to your doctor about what needs to happen next and the treatments options that are best for you.

 There is no one right treatment for breast cancer.
 The best approach for you will depend on the type and the stage of cancer you have.
 It will also depend on your age, overall health, feelings, and needs.
 Give yourself some time to weigh all your options.
-Learning as much as you can about breast cancer can help you make wise decisions.
+Learning as much as you can about breast cancer can help you make the decisions that are best for you.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR